tobek/laminae/notes.md

 - show kindness, show listening, show humility
     + "as is customary, this visitor left an offering..."
 NGD or CGD
     + did not wish to bother, but made space for her bedroll...
-    + apologizing genuinely for breaking some norm, and then speaking to the offended person for a long time about it, understanding
+    + apologizing genuinely for breaking some norm, and then speaking to the offended person for a long time about it, understanding - NND?

 ### First person terms